New Zealand Festival of the Arts

 Aotearoa New Zealand Festival of the Arts is a multi-arts biennial festival based in Wellington New Zealand that started in 1986.
 Previous names are the New Zealand International Festival of the Arts, New Zealand International Arts Festival, New Zealand Arts Festival and New Zealand Festival of the Arts.
-The festival is produced every two years and runs across three weeks in venues in Wellington City and outreach programmes in the region.
+The festival is produced every two years and runs across three weeks in venues in Wellington City and wider region.
 The festival features both international and national acts from performing arts and music with a literary programme also.

 History

 Wellington Town Hall a commonly used venue in the New Zealand Arts Festival.
 Was unavailable in 2020 due to required earthquake strengthening.